MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dial-voice-reference.md

 |Speech (voice input) |FirstName  <br/> LastName  <br/> FirstName + LastName  <br/> LastName + FirstName  | 80,000 users |

 > [!NOTE]
-> If you are using Dial by Name with speech recognition, but your organization's Active Directory is larger than 80,000 users and you haven't limited the scope of Dial by Name using Dial Scope feature, Dial by Name will still work for your callers using a phone keypad, and voice inputs will be available for all other scenarios.
+> If you are using Dial by Name with speech recognition, but your organization's Active Directory is larger than 80,000 users and you haven't limited the scope of Dial by Name using [Dial Scope](phone-system-auto-attendant.md#dial-scope) feature, Dial by Name will still work for your callers using a phone keypad, and voice inputs will be available for all other scenarios.
 You can use the Dial Scope feature to narrow down the names that are reachable by changing the scope of Dial by Name for a particular auto attendant.

+### Search Considerations
+Dial by Name searches the organization's directory and then filters the results against any Dial Scope Include/Exclude lists that have been configured.
+If the initial search returns more than 100 users, the Dial Scope lists will not be applied, the search will fail and the caller will be told that too many names were found.

 ## Dial by Name - Keypad (DTMF) entry
 People calling in can use Dial by Name to reach users by specifying either the full or partial name of the person they are trying to reach.
 There are various formats that can be used when the name is entered.

 When searching your organization's directory, people can use the '0' (zero) key to indicate a space between the first name and last or last name and first.
 When they are entering the name, they will be asked to terminate their keypad entry with the # key.
 For example, "After you enter the name of the person you are trying to reach, press #."
 If there are multiple names that are found, the person calling will be given a list of names to select from.

+> [!NOTE]
+> If more than 5 names remain after any Dial Scope Include/Exclude lists have been applied, the search will fail and the caller will be told that too many names were found.

 People can search for names in your organization using the following search formats on their phone keypad: